Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-Our second fine-tuning strategy, linear probing fine-tuning of CT-CLIP (CT-LiPro), involved adapting the vision transformer of the CT-CLIP model for classification tasks.
-This was achieved by integrating a linear layer into the encoder network, a technique inspired by prior research \cite{alain2016understanding}.
-The structure of CT-LiPro is demonstrated in Fig. \hyperref[fig:fig2]{2a}.

-This modified classification model underwent training using verified ground truth labels.
-CT-LiPro was then assessed for its effectiveness using both internal and external evaluation datasets.
-While this approach offers the potential for improved classification accuracy, it is important to note that it also focuses the model more narrowly.
-Since CT-LiPro is based on fully supervised fine-tuning, its capabilities are primarily limited to the classes defined during this fine-tuning phase.
-Figure \hyperref[fig:fig2]{2b} visualizes the inference process of CT-LiPro, highlighting its specific application to the predetermined classes.
+Our second finetuning strategy, ClassFine, is achieved by integrating a linear layer into the visual encoder network, a technique inspired by \cite{alain2016understanding}.
+The architecture of the ClassFine approach is demonstrated in Figure~\hyperref[fig:fig2]{3a}.
+This modified model undergoes training using ground truth labels.
+The finetuned model with ClassFine is then evaluated using both internal and external evaluation sets.
+While this approach offers the potential for improved classification accuracy, it also makes the foundation model more specific for the trained classification task.
+Since ClassFine is based on fully supervised finetuning, its capabilities are primarily limited to the classes defined during this finetuning phase.
+Figure \hyperref[fig:fig2]{3b} visualizes the inference process of ClassFine, highlighting its specific application to the predetermined classes.